The (sometimes) Myth of Scientific Objectivity.

 The authors then later go on to say that it’s important to be “open minded”, which scientists are because, after all, they explored and proved the existence of telepathy which was thought to be total hooey by the scientific community at one time.

 (Long pause while I try to make sense of this… Keep in mind that I paid thousands of dollars to take this required class.
-The 600 page text book alone was $170 dollars.)
+The 600 page text book alone cost $170 dollars.)

-I’m not going to make this a debate over the existence of psychic phenomenon, because there have been plenty of statistically significant scientific studies which have proven its existence from very respectable institutions such as UCLA and Duke University.
-What angered me about the book was the audacity of these people to paint so clearly an opinion-tainted picture, in a text book supposedly preaching the importance of objectivity.
+I’m not going to make this a debate over the existence of psychic phenomenon, because there have been plenty of statistically significant peer-reviewed scientific studies which have supported its existence from very respectable institutions such as UCLA and Duke University.
+What angered me about the book was the audacity of the authors to paint so clearly an opinion-tainted picture, in a text book supposedly preaching the importance of objectivity.
 I have never been exposed to such a thinly veiled crock of subjective opinion in the form of a text book.

 “Scientifically oriented physicians treat patients based on what research has established as the most effective cure, whereas other physicians rely on their instincts and on alternative medicines- and end up causing thousands of their patients to die.”